 Minnesota to pilot new roadside cannabis tests within the next month

-ST. PAUL (Valley News Live) - Minnesota law enforcement is expected to begin using a new method of roadside impairment testing by the start of the new year.
+ST. PAUL, Minn.
+(GRAY) – Minnesota law enforcement is expected to begin using a new method of roadside impairment testing by the start of the new year.
 For now, the program will be implemented as a pilot.

-“This is just the next generation of technology and another tool that law enforcement can deploy when they do encounter that driver who’s impaired by something that may not be alcohol,” said Mike Hanson, Director of The Minnesota Dept. of Public Safety’s Office of Traffic Safety.
+“This is just the next generation of technology and another tool that law enforcement can deploy when they do encounter that driver who’s impaired by something that may not be alcohol,” said Mike Hanson, Director of the Minnesota Department of Public Safety’s Office of Traffic Safety.

-The tests, more officially referred to as oral fluid roadside testing, will screen drivers for use of 6 different substances, including cannabis, amphetamines, benzodiazepines, opiates, and more.
+The tests, more officially referred to as oral fluid roadside testing, will screen drivers for use of six different substances, including cannabis, amphetamines, benzodiazepines, opiates and more.

 “The instruments that we’re looking for, look for the active ingredient in cannabis that makes a human being high,” Hanson said.